-Grapes when dried, become small and chewy and burst with sweetness.
+Grapes when dried, become small and chewy bursting with sweetness.
 Iron, an essential mineral for maintaining delivery of oxygen throughout the body, is high in raisins.
 Since grapes grow in abundance in North America, they are easy to purchase.
 Their small size and weight to calorie ratio make them excellent for packing out.

-Be sure to be purchase domestically grown raisins.
+Be sure to purchase domestically grown raisins.
 Imported grapes contain high amounts of pesticides (see EWG chart below).

 - Raisins ¼ C or 1.5 oz (40g) = 130 calories

 The sweet fleshy part of the fruit is dried into chips and strips, or powdered to make instant smoothies and to sweeten dishes.
 Banana acts as a natural antacid for the body by helping the digestive system activate the cells responsible for coating the lining of the stomach with a thick protective mucus.
 They also contain pectin, a soluble fiber to normalize the elimination of food through the digestive system.
-Most important, bananas replenish potassium, an important electrolyte for regulating fluid balance, muscle function and a regular heart rhythm.
+Most important, bananas replenish potassium, an essential electrolyte for regulating fluid balance, muscle function and a regular heart rhythm.

 - Dried Banana Slices 1.5 oz (40g) = 133 calories